 Utility services have the potential to create adverse effects.
 The council wishes to ensure that appropriate standards are adopted throughout the Plan.
-The standards have been established to ensure that there is minimal adverse effect on the environment.
+The standards have been established to ensure that there is minimal adverse effect on the environment adverse effects on the environment are avoided, remedied or mitigated during.
 The standards must be met during the establishment, operation and maintenance of utility services.
 Should the standards not be met, resource consent will be required to exceed the standards.